mangchhe/mangchhe.github.io/_posts/2024-03-16-how-to-use-nginx-x-forwarded-for-header.md

 ---
 layout: post
-title: How to use nginx X-Forwarded-For Header
+title: How to use nginx X-Forwarded-For Header?
 categories: etc
 tags: etc
 ---